Responsive Menu

 Antisemitism, Retaliation, and a Father’s Fight for Justice

-After uncovering the child trafficking network that was being run out of Westminster Abbey, Cameron’s father became outspoken about antisemitism in Scotland, insisting that a nation historically tied to the Apostle Andrew — one of the disciples of Jesus written about in the Bible — should reject any form of anti-Jewish hostility.
+After discovering the child trafficking network that was being run out of Westminster Abbey, Cameron’s father became outspoken about antisemitism in Scotland, insisting that a nation founded by the St Andrew — one of the disciples of Jesus written about in the Bible, and the man known as The Patron Saint of Scotland — should reject any form of anti-Jewish hostility.

 He was already a supporter of Scottish independence, but discovering the child trafficking pipeline turned him into an activist.
-This placed his family in increasing danger.
+Regardless of the fact that Britain is a country that claims to have free speech, this placed his family in increasing danger.

 As retaliation escalated, Cameron was trafficked — and her mother was killed in a violent incident Cameron reports witnessing as a child.